The future of Performance Metrics

 Therefore, a researcher team lead by the Associate Professor Detlev Remy from SIT, Singapore Institute of Technology, has started an applied research project in collaboration with HSMAI Asia to investigate the applications, scope, meaning and importance of the new revenue management metrics.

-Audience: • Hospitality staff in Revenue Management, Commercial and any others who utilise performance measures in hospitality • Vendors and suppliers of tools and data to the Hospitality industry Purpose: • To establish the use, limitations of current measures • Identify new performance measures
+Audience: • Hospitality staff in Revenue Management, Commercial and any others who utilise performance measures in hospitality • Vendors and suppliers of tools and data to the Hospitality industry Purpose: • To establish the use, limitations of current measures • Identify new performance measures.
+Please see the results from the first stage by tapping on the link.

 Method: Research will be conducted via focus groups with vendors presenting their views and perspectives